NSokolov114/english-dictionary/README.md

   longerWord = getRandomWord();
   counter++;
   if (counter > 1000) {
-    console.log('Failed to find a long enough word!') break;               // prevent getting into the infinite loop }                      // if conditions you've set are too strict }
+    console.log('Failed to find a long enough word!');
+    break;               // prevents getting into the infinite loop }                      // if conditions you've set are too strict }
-console.log(longerWord);
+console.log(longerWord); // COOKIE
 ```

 You can use this code sample to also set a maximum length, or generate a word with fixed length: